itzrossyo/Cryptosite-P2/README.md

 #### Home Page

-The homepage will provide a brief introduction to the website's purpose and feature key sections guiding users to explore further with the top 3 hot coin.
+The homepage will provide a brief introduction to the website's purpose and feature key sections guiding users to explore further with the top 3 hot coins.

 #### Buy and sale